jash1112/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the final course of IBM Data Science Capstone
+This is the final course of IBM Data Science Capstone Project